opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 Dovetail.

 The next three sections outline additional configuration files used by Dovetail.
-The tempest (tempest_conf.yaml) configuration file is required for executing the mandatory osinterop test cases and the optional ipv6/tempest test cases.
-The HA (pod.yaml) configuration file is required for the mandatory HA test cases and is also employed to collect SUT hardware info.
+The tempest (tempest_conf.yaml) configuration file is required for executing all tempest test cases (e.g. dovetail.tempest.compute, dovetail.tempest.ipv6 ...) and dovetail.security.patrole.
+The HA (pod.yaml) configuration file is required for HA test cases and is also employed to collect SUT hardware info.
 The hosts.yaml is optional for hostname/IP resolution.

 Configuration for Running Tempest Test Cases (Mandatory)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The test cases in the test areas `osinterop` (OpenStack Interoperability tests), `ipv6` and `tempest` are based on Tempest.
+The test cases in the test areas `tempest` and `security` are based on Tempest.
 A SUT-specific configuration of Tempest is required in order to run those test cases successfully.
 The corresponding SUT-specific configuration options must be supplied in the file ``$DOVETAIL_HOME/pre_config/tempest_conf.yaml``.